Dr. Tharp’s Favorite Trading Books

-I’m often asked, “What are your favorite trading books?”
-Here I’ll briefly describe my favorite trading books.
+Dr. Tharp was often asked: “What are your favorite trading books?”

 I don’t list them in any particular order because I’m not sure I can rank them that concisely.
 I’ve ranked them alphabetically by author, except that three of the books are my own and I’ve included them at the end.
 In addition, most of them are classics, so my description of each of them will be brief.